-In the Compensation Committee's review and establishment of compensation programs and payments for fiscal 2017, the Compensation Committee considered, but did not place great emphasis on, the anticipated accounting and tax treatment of our compensation programs and payments by us to our executive officers.
+In the Compensation Committee's review and establishment of compensation programs and payments for fiscal 2018, the Compensation Committee considered, but did not place great emphasis on, the anticipated accounting and tax treatment of our compensation programs and payments by us to our executive officers.
 While we may consider accounting and tax treatment in the future, these factors alone are not dispositive.
 Among other factors that receive greater consideration are the net costs to us and our ability to effectively administer executive compensation in the short- and long-term interests of stockholders under a proposed compensation arrangement.

-For tax years beginning before January 1, 2018, Internal Revenue Code Section 162(m) limits the amount that we may deduct for compensation paid to our Chief Executive Officer and to each of our three most highly compensated officers to \$1,000,000 per person, unless certain exemption requirements are met.
-Exemptions to this deductibility limit may be made for various forms of "performance-based" compensation.
-Under certain regulations, compensation arising from options and restricted stock units that meet certain requirements will not be subject to the \$1,000,000 cap on deductibility, and in the past we have granted equity awards that we believe met those requirements.
+For tax years beginning before January 1, 2018, Internal Revenue Code Section 162(m) limits the amount that we may deduct for compensation paid to our Chief Executive Officer and to each of our three most highly compensated officers (other than our Chief Financial Officer) to \$1,000,000 per person, unless certain exemption requirements are met.
+Exemptions to this deductibility limit may have been made for various forms of "performance-based" compensation.
+Under certain regulations, compensation arising from options and restricted stock units that meet certain requirements were not subject to the \$1,000,000 cap on deductibility, and in the past we have granted equity awards that we believe met those requirements.